All Children - All Families: Post-Permanency Support to Sustain Families

 Family Counseling and Mental Health Services

-Because adoptive families will need changing services as their children age, the organization will provide access to family counseling or mental health services or refer clients to external services.
+Because the services adoptive families need will change as their children age, the organization will provide access to family counseling or mental health services or refer clients to external services.
 It will ensure that those who deliver these services are competent in dealing with the specific developmental paths of LGBT-headed adoptive and foster families.

 Working with Schools